-As teachers head back to the classroom for the 2018-19 school year, many are still wondering how they are going to get everything accomplished on their massive to do list.
+As teachers head back to the classroom for the new school year, many are still wondering how they are going to get everything accomplished on their massive to do list.
 Standards?
 Technology Integration?
 Real life application?
 Engaging learning?
 How can students get the best of each of these while learning in a meaningful way?

 The support for teachers is incredible.
 You can create your own classes so you can track your students any way you’d like.
 (Want to join a class to see how that feels?
 Use class code: 48dinner) You can see the progress of each of your students in the data center, which also shows how they are performing on Google’s short reflections.
 Google also lets you share directly to Google Classroom!

 You can even sort the curriculum units by state standards or Google Apps that you are interested in utilizing.